wcl20/Crytography-Substitution-Ciphers/README.md

 ```
 The program reads plain text from plain.txt, then encrypts the text using different ciphers.

 The program then tries to decrypt the encoded message with a known key, or unknown key.
+The results are stored in the results folder.